shrijalshr/flutter-graphql/README.md

 ### Outside a Widget

-Similar to withApollo or graphql HoC that passes the client to the component in react, you can call a graphql query from any part of your code base even in a your service class or in your Scoped MOdel or Bloc class.
+Similar to withApollo or graphql HoC that passes the client to the component in react, you can call a graphql query from any part of your code base even in a your service class or in your Scoped Model or Bloc class.
 Example

 ```dart
   ...